You are here: manpages

 The dispositions of any signals that are being caught are

-reset to being ignored.
+reset to the default

 - *